In 2026, What is a (really) fast website

 Bounce rate: A slow site means a visitor leaves as quickly as they arrived.
 The numbers speak for themselves: 53% of mobile users abandon a site that takes more than 3 seconds to load (Google).
 Every second counts.

 Users perceive a slow site as less reliable, less professional.
-47% of consumers expect loading in under 2 seconds.
-Not meeting this expectation means losing their trust from the very first seconds.
+Not meeting that expectation means losing trust from the very first seconds.

 The numbers speak for themselves: